Fudan-iGEM/2025-wiki/pages/education.md

 ### Activity 1.
 Picture Book Relay

-Date：From May to June，2025
+Date: From May to June，2025

-People：Huizhen Du
+People: Huizhen Du

 We hypothesized that picture books could serve as a gateway to scientific knowledge, making complex concepts like Gene editing approachable and fun.